limopeace/spca.wtf/README.md

 - Promote transparency in public institutions
 - Exercise the constitutional right to freedom of speech and expression
 - Facilitate community engagement for animal welfare improvement

+## Components

+### Image Carousel/Slideshow

+The site features a responsive image carousel that:
+- Displays photographic evidence from SPCA Chandigarh facilities
+- Works on both desktop and mobile devices with touch/swipe support
+- Auto-advances through images with navigation controls
+- Displays contextual captions for each image
+- Adapts to different screen sizes and orientations

 ## Local Development